vippsas/vipps-developers/README.md

 3. You will automatically get an account number and a credit card number
 4. One Time Password (OTP) for activation: Use 1234 (or any number)

-# Vipps test app
+# Vipps test apps

+The test apps are identical to the production app, but connects to the Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.

 ## iOS

 ![Vipps test app icon](images/vipps-testapp-app-store-icon.jpg)

 The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea (you do *not* need an activation code).

-The app is identical to the production app, but connects to the Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.

 ## Android